HBlaze3/MTG-Cataloguer/README.md

 # MTG-Cataloguer
-A work-in-progress GUI-based MTG card cataloging software that has offline support.
+A work-in-progress GUI-based MTG card cataloging software that has offline support. <br/>

-Possible future features:
+# Possible future features: <br/>
-Main tab that holds the Check for Updates button, Update JSON Prices button, ability to start and stop a local webserver utilizing the qsettings JSON paths, total price calculation of collection
+A main tab that holds the Check for Updates button, the Update JSON Prices button, the ability to start and stop a local webserver utilizing the qsettings JSON paths, and the total price calculation of collection. <br/>
-Active progress bar for the file downloads from the Check for Updates button
+An active progress bar for file downloads for the Check for Updates button.